-Microservices and microfrontend: the future of sales processes
+Microservices and Microfrontend: the future of sales processes

 How Iriscube Reply supported one of Europe's leading banking groups on its path to core banking as-a-service through an omnichannel sales solution.